 The grant-issuing agency will be able to assist in providing advice on the grant process including the application of the Buy Local requirement.

-For more general advice on procurement and assessing best value for money, contact:
+For more general advice on procurement and assessing best value for the NT, contact:

 Phone: (08) 8999 5212